Table of Contents

 - Don’t exceed one page in length unless the extra paragraphs and details you are including legitimately strengthen your recommendation.
 That being said, anything over two pages is definitely too much.

-- Use a size 12 font to maximize readability and economical use of space.
-Using a size 11 font in order to maintain a one-page length is acceptable but should be avoided when possible.
-Anything lower than 11 is too small.
+- Use a 12-point font to maximize readability and economical use of space.
+Using an 11-point font in order to maintain a one-page length is acceptable but should be avoided when possible.
+Anything lower than 11 points is too small.

 - Stick to basic font styles such as Times New Roman, Arial, Helvetica, and Garamond.
 Avoid any overly stylistic fonts that could affect readability.